alefranz/MELT/BACKLOG.md

 **Done when**

-- The standard logging, NLog, and Serilog integration sample variants pass on both .NET 8 and .NET 10 against packages produced from this branch.
+- The standard logging integration sample passes on .NET 8, .NET 9, and .NET 10, while NLog and Serilog integration samples pass on .NET 8 and .NET 10 against packages produced from this branch.
 - Package vulnerability scanning and `dotnet list package --vulnerable` report no known vulnerabilities in the v2 helper-package dependency graph.

-### 5. Refresh development-only dependencies
+### 3. Refresh development-only dependencies

 **Scope**